Infinity-operadic foundations for embedding calculus: Presheaves, Day convolution, and a decomposition result

 \begin{thm} For a decomposition pair $\cC_0 \subset \cC$, there is a commutative square in $\Cat$

 If for all $c,d \in \cC \backslash \cC_0$ the map

 induced by $\nu$ and the counit of $\iota_! \dashv \iota^*$, is an equivalence, then the square \eqref{eqn:recollement-square} is cartesian. \end{thm}

 \begin{rem}\, \begin{enumerate} \item The proof of \cref{thm:recollement} presented below was explained to us by Rozenblyum; a similar proof and statement will appear in forthcoming joint work of him with Ayala and Mazel-Gee.
 Before learning about their argument, the authors knew of a different proof---based on resolving presheaves by representables---of the weaker statement that the functor from $\PSh(\cC)$ to the pullback of the remaining entries in \cref{thm:recollement} is fully faithful, but this proof did not show essential surjectivity.
 We are grateful to Ayala, Mazel-Gee, and Rozenblyum for allowing us to include their argument.
-Later we were notified that a different proof was independently found by Haine, Ramzi, and Steinebruner. \item The left Kan extension $(\iota_!\iota^*)(\Map_{\cC}(-,d))(c)$ in the statement can be equivalently described as the coend $\Map_{\cC}(c,-)\otimes_{\cC_0}\Map_{\cC}(-,d)$, so the condition in the theorem becomes that the canonical map $\Map_{\cC}(c,-)\otimes_{\cC_0}\Map_{\cC}(-,d)\ra \Map_{\cC}(c,d)$ is an equivalence onto the collection of path-components of morphisms that factor through an object in $\cC_{0}$. \end{enumerate} \end{rem}
+Since the first version of our work appeared, a different proof of this result was also independently found by Haine, Ramzi, and Steinebrunner \cite[Theorem 5.12]{HaineRamziSteinebrunner}.
+Their proof is less direct, but also applies to categories of presheaves with values in presentable categories other than spaces. \item The left Kan extension $(\iota_!\iota^*)(\Map_{\cC}(-,d))(c)$ in the statement can be equivalently described as the coend $\Map_{\cC}(c,-)\otimes_{\cC_0}\Map_{\cC}(-,d)$, so the condition in the theorem becomes that the canonical map $\Map_{\cC}(c,-)\otimes_{\cC_0}\Map_{\cC}(-,d)\ra \Map_{\cC}(c,d)$ is an equivalence onto the collection of path-components of morphisms that factor through an object in $\cC_{0}$. \end{enumerate} \end{rem}

 \begin{proof}[Proof of \cref{thm:recollement} (after Ayala--Mazel-Gee--Rozenblyum)] For the first part we need to provide a natural equivalence between the clock- and counterclockwise composition in the square.
 This arises by applying $\nu^*$ to a natural equivalence between the composition